rosschapman/internetross/blog.md

 }
 ```

-While this function may give us a result array we can further parse for bad data, there's a potential cost of unnecessary runs while a large call stack is cleared for our unbounded data set.
-This function would be serviceable if we wanted a complete picture of bad data throughout the input.
+If our program requirements suggest we want to parse the entire org chart for bad data, this function will give us a result array we can further process to report errors.
+But for my purpose, there's too big a potential cost of unnecessary runs while a large call stack is cleared for a large org chart.

-To solve validation with an early break, the solution that helps us find our way out of a recursive function ends up being rather elegant and simple, though counter-intuitive.
+In order to stop processing the org chart and return an _invalid_ result early, we need a solution that stops execution entirely when the invalid check is entered in the outermost call.
+Alas, the solution ends up being rather elegant and simple, though counter-intuitive.
 Rather than returning (false, an error list, etc...), you can _throw_ and thereby forcibly halt the engine's execution of the code.
 Here's an example with `throw`:

 ```javascript
 function validate(data, schema) {